WeTransfer/wt-js-sdk/README.md

     4. Repeat 2 and 3 for each file.
     5. Complete the transfer.
 The final WeTransfer URL will be returned here.

-    Please check this [complete example]() using vanilla JS for the client and Express as a Node.js server.
+    Please check this [example](https://github.com/WeTransfer/wt-js-sdk/blob/v2-integration/example/create-transfer.js) using vanilla JS which shows how to upload chunks.

 ### Find a transfer